-For those who earn more than $300,000 a year, the tax rate on concessional contributions is 30%.
+For those that earned more than $250,000 a year, under Div 293, the tax rate on concessional contributions is 30%.
 The ‘Income’ in this context is the sum of the taxable income, concessional contributions, adjusted fringe benefits and total net investment losses.
-This is referred to as the Div 293 tax and the threshold will be lowered to $250,000 from 1 July 2017.

 People who earn less than $37,000 a year do not incur contribution taxes on their concessional contributions.
-Specifically, the contribution taxes will be returned to their account, with a maximum amount up to $513 (9.25%x$37,000×15%).
+Specifically, the contribution taxes will be returned to their account, with a maximum amount up to $513 (9.25% x $37,000 x 15%).